 Earlier this week I started a post about working from home.
-It covered the things I’ve learned over the last year that might be helpful to you who are now finding yourselves having to work from home too.
+It covered the things I’ve learned over the last year that might be helpful to you who are now finding yourselves having to work from home, too.
 It turned into a bit of a beast of a post.
-So, I decided to stop things where they were and write a part 2 to cover the rest of the information I spoke about during the Facebook live session I held.
+So, I decided to stop things where they were and write a part 2 to cover the rest of the information.
+If you’d like to read part one, you can do that here.

 So, here’s what I’ve learned about working from home (part two!).